 Feeding Safety: Chickens & Kids

 Writing this article made me think back to my own experiences and some of the books I have read over the years.
-Carla Emery in the classic “The Encyclopedia of Country Living” had a lot to say about chickens and what she said about safety is worth noting.
+Carla Emery in the classic “” had a lot to say about chickens and what she said about safety is worth noting.

 A large rooster can hurt an adult – let alone a child.
 A lot of families are keeping a few chickens in the back yard now with the relaxed rules in many towns at play so it is important to remember that even a small animal can cause harm under the right circumstances.